Skip to main content

 Burpees (modified) 3 5-8 60s

-Nutrition: Your Secret to Sustainable Energy and Results
+Nutrition: Your Secret to Sustainable Energy

-Nutrition doesn't need to be extreme — it needs to be realistic and sustainable.
-Here's what actually matters:
+Nutrition doesn't need to be extreme, it needs to be realistic and sustainable.
+Here's what actually matters.

 Protein Priority

-Sources: Lean meats, fish, eggs, Greek yogurt, legumes
+25-35g protein per meal from lean meats, fish, eggs, Greek yogurt, legumes

 Vegetable Volume

-Target: Fill half your plate with vegetables
+Fill half your plate with colorful, nutrient-dense vegetables

 Smart Carbs

-Choose: Sweet potatoes, quinoa, oats, brown rice
+Sweet potatoes, quinoa, oats, brown rice around workouts for energy

 Hydration Habits

-Timing: Start with a large glass upon waking
+2.5-3L water daily, starting with a large glass upon waking

 Advertisement